 A Plan participant may borrow up to 50% of their vested account balance.
 The minimum amount for a loan is \$1,000 and the maximum amount for a loan is \$50,000.
+For 2020, the Plan adopted the provisions of the Cares Act that allowed up to a \$100,000 maximum loan.
 Regardless of the amount borrowed, the amount of the Plan participant's loan request will be reduced by their highest outstanding loan balance under the Plan in the preceding 12 months.
 Loan proceeds are taken pro-rata from a participant's investment funds.
-Moreover, loans are made from before-tax savings, vested Company matching contributions, after-tax savings and profit sharing contributions and discretionary employer contributions on a pro-rata basis.
+Moreover, loans are made from before-tax savings, vested Company matching contributions, after-tax savings and profit-sharing contributions and discretionary employer contributions on a pro-rata basis.
 Any outstanding loans under the Plan reduce the amount available to a Plan participant for a new loan, as well as the amount that can be paid to the Plan participant when their employment terminates.

 Normally, unless the first loan is currently in default, a Plan participant may have up to two loans outstanding at any time (provided that one of the loans is for the purchase of a principal residence).
 A Plan participant may not obtain more than one loan in any 12-month period.
 The interest rate for loans is determined by the Investment Committee.
-For 2019 and 2018, the interest rate for loans remained at a rate equal to the prime rate plus 1% as of the last business day of the month immediately preceding the month in which the loan was made.
+For 2020 and 2019, the interest rate for loans remained at a rate equal to the prime rate plus 1% as of the last business day of the month immediately preceding the month in which the loan was made.
 The repayment period for these loans may be up to five years, or, if the loan was used to purchase a principal residence, may be up to as long as fifteen years (or thirty years in relation with certain legacy transitions).
+For 2020, the plan adopted the Cares Act that allowed for loan repayment deferrals to December 31, 2020, at which time they would be re-amortized for the remaining period of the loan.
+Any loan repayments that were deferred, re-started with first payrolls in 2021 at the re-amortized weekly or biweekly amounts.
 Loans under the Plan, including interest, are repaid through payroll deductions, except in the case where a participant goes on unpaid leave, in which case the participant remits repayment directly to Great-West; in either case the repayments are credited to the individual participant's Plan account according to their current investment elections.
 Administrative fees associated with a loan to a Plan participant under the Plan are charged directly to the Plan participant's account.
-As of December 31, 2019, there were 923 active and outstanding loans to participants at interest rates ranging from 4.25% to 9.25%, with maturities through 2048.
+As of December 31, 2020, there were 743 active and outstanding loans to participants at interest rates ranging from 4.25% to 9.25%, with maturities through 2035.

 If a participant loan is in default, the participant is treated as having received a taxable deemed distribution for the amount in default.
 Participant payments on loans subsequent to the dates in which the loans were deemed distributed are treated as employee contributions to the Plan for purposes of increasing the tax basis in the participant's account.
 These payments are not treated as employee contributions for any other purpose under the Plan.
-For 2019 and 2018, deemed distributions related to participant loans were \$245,271 and \$319,161, respectively.
+For 2020 and 2019, deemed distributions related to participant loans were \$353,492 and \$245,271, respectively.